ChristopherWilks/megadepth/README.md

 ### `bamcount --coverage`

 Generates per-base counts of overlapping reads across all of the genome.
-Typically this is used to produce a BigWig.
+Typically this is used to produce a BigWig, but can be used w/o the `--bigwig` option to just output TSVs

 ### `bamcount --coverage --min-unique-qual <qual_value>`